-Gender equality is a guiding principle and quality feature of our work.
-It is an engine and key attribute of a future worth living around the world.
+Gender equality is a human right and a guiding principle and quality feature of our work.

-Thanks to the GIZ-wide commitment, the Safeguards+Gender Management System introduced in 2016 and excellent submissions to the GIZ Gender Competition, we are well-positioned and equipped to actively contribute to the promotion of gender equality around the world.
+Thanks to the GIZ-Gender Strategy, the Safeguards+Gender Management System and well proven and applied approaches to promoting and strengthening gender equality around the world, we are well-positioned and equipped to actively contribute to gender justice in our company and around the world.

 Dirk Aßmann and Angela Langenkamp